stlaz/stlaz.github.io/_posts/2023-11-16-debugging-pkcs11.md

 your token is still returning errors.

 In those cases, I found it useful to use the `pkcs11-tool` as a reference implementation.
-OpenSC aslo ships with a `pkcs11-spy.so` module.
+OpenSC aslo ships with a `pkcs11-spy.so` module that allows displaying the PKCS11 communication.
 Using these two helps you not only to make sure that what you're trying to do is possible with the token, but you can actually see how your PKCS11 is interacting with the token.